Get Cold-Weather Ready With A Good Beard

 And we’re not talking stubble, but a real mane.
 Here’s how to rock one without scaring children.

-Hey, you don’t need a beard.
-The man-preservation police won’t come knocking if you elude the itch of growth.
-But, know that if you’ve ever pondered it, don’t—just let it go.
+Look, you don’t need a beard.
+The man-preservation police won’t come knocking if you shave.
+But, if you’ve ever pondered wearing one, don’t.
+Just let it grow.
 A beard is every man’s birthright.
-It’s not a trend to be aped, nor is it the only mark of real masculinity.
-It’s evolution saying, “It’s winter?
-That sucks, here you go,” and it shouldn’t go beyond that.
+It’s not a trend to be copied, nor is it the only mark of real masculinity.
+It’s just evolution saying, “It’s winter, and that sucks, so, here.”
+And it shouldn’t go beyond that.

 That said, if you’re going to do this, do it right.
 People still have to look at your face and take you seriously.

 And even though beard maintenance is our specialty, you’ll need to keep yours in check between visits (unless you live off the grid, which, if you are, how’d you find Wi-fi?).